 - Refer people to your spokesperson or website if you don't feel like telling the whole story over and over.

-Visit the Patient Education Resource Center on level B1 of the Cancer Center or call 734-647‑8626 for information on communicating with loved ones during cancer.
+Visit the Patient Education Resource Center or call 734-647‑8626 for information on communicating with loved ones during cancer.

 Continue learning about how to communicate with your family and friends about cancer

 How to Be a Friend to Someone With Cancer [from the American Cancer Society]